cameronleger/blueprint-sandboxes/README.md

 * Automated Construction: Ghosts are automatically built for you.
 * Surface Properties: Adjust gravity, pressure, etc. to mimic other Planets.
 * All Recipes: If desired, use all Technology (instead of what you already know).
-* Resource Generation: Draw then use any kind of Resource Patch.
+* Entity Generation: Place interesting entities like resources, trees, enemies, etc.
-* Water placement: Place water, so you can then landfill it (or not).
+* Tile Placement: Place any kind of tiles wherever you want, or revert back to lab tiles.
 * Default Equipment: You can decide what an empty Sandbox starts with.

 # FAQ